openfun/handbook/accessibility.md

 These are a few accessibility (a11y) related things to keep in mind when touching HTML/CSS/JS code.

-Note that these are not "accessibility basics", since by the looks of the code in richie, they are already well-known within the team.
-These are things to know to go the extra step when caring about a11y, that I most often noticed while contributing on Richie in 2022.
+Note that these are not "accessibility basics" but things to know to go the extra step when caring about a11y, that are often noticed on our code bases.

 Of course not everything is set in stone: there are always exceptions related to each use case, and often multiple ways to solve a11y issues.
 So, remember this is not about unconditionally following rules.
 It's about making sure everyone has access to all information on your website, and can interact with it.
 So, when in doubt: test!
 Accessibility panels in browser devtools can help as a first checkup, but the best is to actually use screen readers: